 Outline Chapter 1

-- A concrete event: The author talks to a group of engineers at Intel and describes and experiment showing how people are more engaged with activities they enjoy than those that don’t.
+- A concrete event: The author talks to a group of engineers at Intel and describes an experiment showing how people are more engaged with activities they enjoy.

 - He introduces the Sisyphean task as an example of futility.
-One of the engineers describes how members of his team continually get pulled off projects to start other ones and therefore lack intrinsic satisfaction of completing a task.
+One of the engineers describes how team members continually get pulled off projects to start other ones and therefore lack intrinsic satisfaction of completing a task.

-- We now get a vivid example from The Last Castle? a prison movie which illustrates the same point.
+- We now get a vivid example from The Last Castle, a prison movie that illustrates the same point.